Fujiki relations and fibrations of irreducible symplectic varieties: Generalized Beauville-Bogomolov form

+for all $v\in\H^2(X,\,\C)$.
 Here the products and powers denote the cup product in the cohomology ring $\H^*(X,\,\C)$.
-Using our notation from Remark~\ref{notationinclusion}, we can consider on an irreducible symplectic variety $(X,\omega)$ the class $\underline{\omega}\in\H^2(X,\,\C)$.
-The quadratic form $q_{X,\underline{\omega}}$ is called \emph{Beauville-Bogomolov form} on $X$. \end{defi}
+Using our notation from Remark~\ref{notationinclusion}, for an irreducible symplectic variety $(X,\omega)$ the quadratic form $q_{X,\underline{\omega}}$ is called \emph{Beauville-Bogomolov form} on $X$. \end{defi}

-We want to relate Namikawa's and Kirschner's definitions of the Beauville-Bogomolov form.
-For this, we prove in the following lemma that Definition~\ref{bbform} behaves well under pullbacks along birational morphisms.